Dev-Mentorship-Programme/DSA/CONTRIBUTING.md

 - Create a new branch to work on!
 Branch from `main` and checkout to the new branch.
 - Check for the folder of the concept you are solving, each concept folder has seperate folders for each language.
 - If your programming language is not included in the folder, create one for it using the format; `java`.
+- If a problem you want to contribute does not exist, create an issue for it using this [guide](#create-a-new-issue) and the maintainers would review it.
-- Create a new file using the problem name like the below format depending on your programming language:
+- Create a new file using the problem name if it does not exist like the below format depending on your programming language:

-`plus-one-sam.cs` or `plus-one-sam.js`
+`plus-one.cs` or `plus-one.js`
 <br>
 - Implement your practise solution, comment your code.
 - Follow the code style of the project, including indentation.